AmandaJMendes-CW/Scratch-To-Scale-Fine-Tuning-Diffusion-Models-With-RL/README.md

 ## Scheduler

 We employ a **Denoising Diffusion Implicit Model (DDIM) scheduler** for the reverse sampling process during training and inference.
-The number of inference steps is fixed at
+The number of inference steps is fixed at $T = 50$.

-$$
-T = 50
-$$

 - The variance schedule is linear and remains unchanged during fine-tuning.